kguzek/guzek-uk-liveseries-server/README.md

 Then, simply navigate to [/liveseries](https://www.guzek.uk/liveseries), select a couple shows to watch -- and watch the magic happen!

 You can choose to subscribe to automatic downloads, or manually select episodes to be downloaded from the list.

+> [!WARNING]
-WARNING!
-The subscription option tries to download every single episode you haven't watched that has released so far from your liked TV shows; use it for shows you're more-or-less up to date on, or if you have a large enough disk.
+> The subscription option tries to download every single episode you haven't watched that has released so far from your liked TV shows; use it for shows you're more-or-less up to date on, or if you have a large enough disk.

 ## Installation

+> [!CAUTION]
+> Please ensure that downloading torrents is legal in your country before installing this program.
+Refer to the [copyright section](#Copyright) at the bottom of this page or the [LICENSE](LICENSE) file included in this repository, specifically [§15](LICENSE#L587) and [§16](LICENSE#L598).

 ### Installer

+> [!NOTE]
-`[WIP]` I'm working on an installer (or npx command?) which will automatically do most of the setup.
+> I'm working on an installer (or `npx` command?) which will automatically do most or all of the setup.

+For now, there is no installer.
+You must install this program manually.

 ### Manual installation